-Guest Society E-Posters
+Guest Society Scientific Posters

 Guest Society Ambassador Program

-The "Very Important Person" VIP Lounge offers a quiet gathering place for International Attendees and Hand Foundation "Giving Circle" members.
+The ""Very Important Person"" VIP Lounge offers a quiet gathering place for International Attendees and Hand Foundation ""Giving Circle"" members.
 The lounge will be open Tuesday at 3:00 PM and will close on Saturday at 4:00 PM and will feature morning and afternoon refreshments along with internet enabled computer workstations with printers.
 Note: the lounge is by invitation-only to qualified AFSH donors and international attendees –spouses and families are not permitted.

 Registration & U.S. Travel Requirements

 Members of the Japanese Society for Surgery of the Hand are eligible for a registration discount of $550 USD which will automatically be applied at registration.

 International Bring a Young Surgeon Program